 Section 9A of the ITA also lists the conditions to qualify as an 'eligible investment fund' and an 'eligible fund manager'.
-Further, the Income-tax (5th Amendment) Rules, 2016 and the Income-tax (10th Amendment) Rules, 2020 ("Safe Harbour Rules") issued vide Notification No. S.O.
-1101(E) dated 15 March 2016 and vide Notification No. G.S.R.
-315(E) dated 27 May 2020 respectively, inter-alia provide for various conditions to be satisfied to obtain the benefits of section 9A of the ITA.
+Further, Rule 10V - 10VB of the Rules ("Safe Harbour Rules") inter-alia provide for various conditions to be satisfied to obtain the benefits of section 9A of the ITA.
 The Safe Harbour Rules also provide for a pre-approval mechanism whereby an investment fund may, at its option, seek approval of the CBDT regarding its eligibility for the purposes of section 9A of the ITA.